Pages: 24

-Operational management refers to the management of corporate processes in order to ensure that an enterprise is as effective as possible.
-The goal is to turn resources and energy as effectively as probableinto products and services in order to increase an organisational benefit.
-Operational management departments aim to optimise the cost and sales in order to generate the best probable net operating margin.
-On the other hand, management of tasks for a project requires coordinating and managing the resources of an organization to accomplish a particular mission, event or job.
-It may involve a one-time initiative or a continuous operation, and regulated properties including employees, financing, technologies and property rights (Lon?ar, 2017).
+Operational management refers to the management of corporate processes to ensure that an enterprise is as effective as possible.
+The goal is to turn resources and energy as effectively as possible into products and services to increase organizational benefit.
+Operational management departments aim to optimize the cost and sales to generate the best probable net operating margin.
+On the other hand, the management of tasks for a project requires coordinating and managing the resources of an organization to accomplish a particular mission, event, or job.
+It may involve a one-time initiative or a continuous operation, and regulated properties including employees, financing, technologies, and property rights (Lon? ar, 2017).
 It is also connected with fields of architecture and construction and more recently healthcare and IT, which usually have a complicated collection of parts to be constructed and configured to deliver a working device.
-Therefore, due to significantly and specifically evaluate different aspects and theories and models of operation management Tesco has been taken to study.
-Also, to analyse the different features and effectiveness of the project management process, this study has taken the source of Crossrail, which is the biggest railway infrastructure project in Europe that is delivering the Elizabeth line across the UK.
+Therefore, due to significant and specific evaluation of different aspects of theories and models of operation management Tesco has been taken to study.
+Also, to analyze the different features and effectiveness of the project management process, this study has taken the source of Crossrail, which is the biggest railway infrastructure project in Europe that is delivering the Elizabeth Line across the UK.

 Six Sigma Method